CalFresh/EBT – FOOD STAMPS PURCHASES

-AIM is proud to welcome food stamp households to shop at our all of our 8 farmers markets.
-In order to participate food stamp participants must receive an EBT card, which operates like a debit card.
-Please visit our markets’ information booths to have your EBT card processed.
+AIM is proud to welcome CalFresh/EBT at our all of our farmers markets.
+Please bring your EBT card to the Information booth to have your EBT card processed.
 You will then be able to visit our farmers, ranchers, cheesemakers, and bakers to purchase food items with silver tokens.
 Eligible items for purchase include: fruits, vegetables, meats, fish, poultry, dairy products, breads, cereals, seeds and plants which produce food.
 Hot foods and flowers cannot be purchased using food stamp benefits.

 AIM is also pleased to welcome WIC (Women, Infants, Children supplemental nutrition program) at our markets.
 WIC is a federally-funded health and nutrition program for women, infants, and children.
 WIC helps families by providing checks for buying healthy supplemental foods from WIC-authorized vendors.
 Participants must meet income guidelines and be pregnant women, new mothers, infants or children under age five.
 WIC checks can be used to purchase fresh fruits, vegetables, and fresh edible herbs.
 They cannot be used to purchase non-produce foods including honey, nuts, eggs, baked goods, flowers, or dried fruit.
 WIC checks can be given directly to participating farmers for the produce.
 To apply to be a WIC participant, click here.